Vinod Dham: Mentor and venture capitalist

-In December 2001, Dham made a trip to India, where he met several businesses.
+In December 2001, Dham made a trip to India, where he met with several businesses.
 With seed capital from other venture capitalists in April 2002, he co-founded the incubator New Path Ventures.
-It invested in chip and system design companies like Telsima (WiMAX chips), Montalvo Systems (low-power chips), Silica (chips for multimedia and digital printing processors), and Nevis (secure networking) with development teams in India for markets in the U.S. The timing was right, with Silicon Valley looking at reducing expenditure in the chip development space.
-Dham, with his partner, was extremely hands-on in helping these companies in their day-to-day operations.
-However, the experience highlighted that with so much focus on software, India had not yet developed the critical mass of skills for chip design work and specialised software expertise to support the 'offshoring' model.
-These start-ups were subsequently acquired.
-Having learned that opportunities for venture-backed startups in India will likely revolve more around services required to meet needs of India's growing consumer class, Dham subsequently co-founded NEA-a Indo-US Ventures, a cross-border, India-focused fund, in 2006.
-The firm was later rebranded as Indo-US Venture Partners.
-Currently, Dham runs IUVP with his two Bengaluru, India–based investment partners.
+It invested in chip and system design companies like Telsima (WiMAX chips), Montalvo Systems (low-power chips), Silica (chips for multimedia and digital printing processors), and Nevis (secure networking) with development teams in India for markets in the U.S. These start-ups were subsequently acquired.
+Having learned that opportunities for venture-backed startups in India would likely revolve more around services required to meet the needs of India's growing consumer class, Dham subsequently co-founded NEA Indo-US Ventures, a cross-border, India-focused fund, in 2006.
+The firm was later rebranded as Indo-US Venture Partners (IUVP).
+Dham runs IUVP with his two Bengaluru-based investment partners.
 IUVP's focus has been on investing in Indian companies across sectors including mobile technology, knowledge process outsourcing, internet, education and healthcare.

 Philanthropy

-Dham and his wife, Sadhana, are donors to many charities in the US and India.
+Dham and his wife, Sadhana, are donors to charities in the US and India.
 He has been a trustee of the American India Foundation (AIF) since 2001.
 Former President Bill Clinton serves as the honorary chair.
 In July 2006, he was named to the Board of Directors and was appointed Chair of the Digital Equaliser (DE) Program, with a mission to provide underprivileged children in India with the opportunity to enhance their learning through the use of digital technology in a scalable and sustainable manner.
-As Chair of the DE Programme, he led the programme's strategic direction and growth.
-He has been actively involved in fund-raising and was awarded the Visionary Award for his DE work by Montek Singh Ahluwalia in 2010.
+He was awarded the Visionary Award for his DE work by Montek Singh Ahluwalia in 2010.